 Scientific and clinical direction.

 Charlie Gourley graduated in Genetics and Medicine from Glasgow University in 1991 and 1994 respectively.
 From 1998 to 2005 he trained in Medical Oncology at the Edinburgh Cancer Centre, during which time he was awarded a PhD in ovarian cancer genetics (Edinburgh University) and an NHS Education for Scotland Clinician Scientist Award (2004).
 Charlie was appointed Senior Lecturer in Medical Oncology at the University of Edinburgh in 2005, Reader in Medical Oncology in 2011 and Professor of Medical Oncology (Personal Chair) in 2012.
 He received a Scottish Senior Clinical Fellowship Award in 2010.
 He became Director of the Nicola Murray Centre for Ovarian Cancer in 2016 and Clinical Director of the Cancer Research UK Edinburgh Centre in 2019.
+In 2022, following successful joint bid by CRUK Edinburgh Centre and CRUK Glasgow Centre, he became a Translational Lead of the newly formed Cancer Research UK Scotland Centre.
 He is the current chair of the Gynaecological Cancer Intergroup (GCIG) Translational Committee and is a member of the Scottish Medicines Consortium and the German Cancer Aid Scientific Review Committee.
 He previously sat on the Scientific Evaluation Committee, Institut National du Cancer in France, the Cancer Research UK Experimental Medicine Expert Review Panel as well as the Commission on Human Medicines Oncology and Haematology Expert Advisory Group.

 Professor Gourley is active in ovarian cancer clinical trials.
 He was UK lead for the SOLO1 trial which led to the first line licence for olaparib in BRCA mutant ovarian cancer and for the recently reported GOG281/LOGS trial of trametinib which is the first ever positive randomised controlled trial in low grade serous ovarian cancer.
 He sits on the trial management group of a number of UK ovarian cancer trials including ICON9, CENTURION and PEACOCC.
 He provides leadership on the translational aspects of these studies as well as commercial studies such as PISARRO and PRO-105.